 Graduates are prepared for elementary-level teacher certification in Michigan, which permits individuals to teach in self-contained classrooms at grades K-8, and in all subjects at grade K-5, as well as a Learning Disabilities endorsement for grades K-12.

-The School of Education is also committed to preparing teachers for small, rural schools, which have unique cultures and expectations.
-Many LSSU students are from smaller communities in the United States and Canada, and aspire to return to those communities (or similar ones) for their careers.
+The School of Education is committed to preparing teachers for small, rural schools, which have unique cultures and expectations.
 Through partnerships with schools in the Eastern Upper Peninsula and in Ontario, School of Education students work closely with cooperating teachers in their clinical field experiences and in the culminating practicums and student teaching experiences.
-This further supports the preparation of effective teachers for the small school environment.

 Lake Superior State University is committed to making reasonable accommodations related to its facilities, programs, or services for qualifying students, staff, faculty, and campus guests with disabilities as required by applicable laws.
 If any programming or activity is scheduled in an inaccessible space, requests for relocation shall be made to the Human Resources office at 906-635-2213, if possible, 48 hrs prior to the event.
 View Accessibility Statement Details